Eloping Ideas: Get Inspired With These 8 Ideas

-Colorado is in the heart of the Rocky Mountains, making it one of the very best spots for a mountain elopement.
+Planning to elope in Colorado?
+It’s in the heart of the Rocky Mountains, making it one of the very best spots for a mountain elopement.
 Its diverse landscape features high alpine lakes, rolling mountain meadows, red rock features, and sweeping canyon lands.

 Some of our favorite Colorado locations for an elopement with a mountain view are Lookout Mountain and Sprague Lake in Rocky Mountain National Park, Garden of the Gods outside of Colorado Springs, and Chautauqua Park, which overlooks the darling city of Boulder.

 Idaho is one of the most underrated states for a mountain wedding.
 Boise, the state capital, is surrounded by rolling foothills that are easily accessible and gorgeous in every season.
 Head further into the hills to reach Bogus Basin, Boise’s nearest mountain resort which is open year-round.
 Here you will find plenty of trails, natural features and open areas that make for a lovely ceremony spot with a mountain view.

 One of Idaho’s gems is the Sawtooth Mountains.
 Here you will find the sparkling Redfish Lake, which has the perfect mix of water and mountains for an elopement ceremony.
 The landscape here is truly spectacular and is one of the favorite elopement packages Idaho offers.